Success in a DUI case is always best measured by what does NOT happen to you.

 Although it would seem that jail is almost a certainty in a felony, 3rd offense DUI case, there are all kinds of exceptions and qualifications that really prohibit any kind of broad generalization, and that’s a good thing.

-In some Macomb and Wayne County cases, for example, a 3rd offense felony charge can be reduced to a 2nd offense misdemeanor, and that alone eliminates the mandatory 30-day jail sentence required by law.
+In some Macomb and Wayne County cases, for example, a 3rd offense felony DUI charge can negotiated down to a 2nd offense misdemeanor, and that alone eliminates the mandatory 30-day jail sentence required by law for a 3rd offense conviction.

 The bad news, though is that anyone facing a 3rd offense that is not reduced or that can’t otherwise be “knocked out” of court will have to do at least those 30 days.